Retrophin to pay $3 million in U.S. lawsuit over Shkreli's tenure

-NEW YORK (Reuters) - Retrophin Inc has agreed to pay $3 million to resolve a lawsuit by investors accusing the pharmaceutical company of failing to disclose transactions that benefited former Chief Executive Officer Martin Shkreli, who has since been indicted for securities fraud.
+NEW YORK, Feb 3 (Reuters) - Retrophin Inc has agreed to pay $3 million to resolve a lawsuit by investors accusing the pharmaceutical company of failing to disclose various transactions that benefited former Chief Executive Officer Martin Shkreli, who has since been indicted for securities fraud.

 The proposed class action settlement, which also resolves claims against Shkreli, was filed in federal court in Manhattan on Friday and granted preliminary approval by U.S. District Judge Kevin Castel on Tuesday.

-The $3 million settlement equals 7 percent to 10 percent of the $26 million to $41 million in likely recoverable damages, according to lead plaintiff Grachya Kazanchyan’s lawyers at Pomerantz LLP, who will seek $1 million in legal fees.
+The $3 million settlement equals 7 percent to 10 percent of the $26 million to $41 million in likely recoverable damages, according to lead plaintiff Grachya Kazanchyan’s lawyers at Pomerantz LLP, who in turn plan to seek $1 million in legal fees.

 Prosecutors said Shkreli engaged in a Ponzi-like scheme, defrauding investors in his MSMB Capital Management hedge fund and misappropriating $11 million in assets from Retrophin to repay them.

-The indictment came after Turing Pharmaceuticals, which Shkreli later headed, caused a public outcry by raising the price of a drug used to treat a dangerous parasitic infection to $750 from $13.50.
+The indictment came after Turing Pharmaceuticals, which Shkreli headed at the time, caused a public outcry by raising the price of a drug used to treat a dangerous parasitic infection to $750 from $13.50.

-Shkreli, 32, has pleaded not guilty.
-He appeared in court on Wednesday and was expected at a congressional hearing on drug pricing on Thursday.
+Shkreli, 32, has pleaded not guilty to the criminal charges.
+He is scheduled to appear in court later on Wednesday and at a congressional hearing on drug pricing on Thursday.

-Retrophin, which continues to deny the lawsuit’s allegations, in a statement said it was pleased with the settlement, which a spokeswoman said insurance would cover.
+Retrophin continues to deny the lawsuit’s allegations and is settling to avoid protracted and expensive litigation, according to settlement papers.

 Scott Vernick, a lawyer for Shkreli, said there was “no admission of wrongdoing or liability by Mr. Shkreli, and we are pleased to see that the matter has been resolved.”

-A lawyer for the plaintiffs did not respond to a request for comment.
+A Retrophin spokeswoman had no immediate comment.
+A lawyer for the plaintiffs did not immediately respond to a request for comment.

 In the lawsuit, investors said Retrophin, its executives and directors failed to disclose millions of dollars worth of related-party transactions, including sham consulting agreements and settlements that benefited Shkreli and MSMB.